Unitarian Universalism: Humanism and beliefs about divinity

-Today, the majority of Unitarian Universalists in North America identify as Humanist.
+Today, the majority of Unitarian Universalists in North America identify as Humanists.
 Although Humanism is seen as an evolving philosophy where the limits of science and reason are recognized, its tenets continue to play a large role in the thought of Unitarian Universalist congregations.
-Unitarian Universalist Humanists hold that the naturalism of their Humanism encourages individuals to recognize the awe, beauty, and wonder of the nature world and recognize the interdependence between humans and other beings.
+Unitarian Universalist Humanists hold that the naturalism of their Humanism encourages individuals to recognize the awe, beauty, and wonder of the natural world and recognize the interdependence between humans and other beings.

 Covenant

-In the absence of shared beliefs, Unitarian Universalists often see their religion as a covenantal (as opposed to a creedal), one.
-Unitarian Universalists see covenants as the promises that bind congregations, communities, and individuals together in community.
+In the absence of shared beliefs, Unitarian Universalists often see their religion as a covenantal (as opposed to a creedal) one.
+Unitarian Universalists see covenants as the promises that bind congregations, communities, and individuals together in a community.
 In Unitarian Universalism, covenants are mutual promises among individuals and communities about how they will behave and engage with each other.
 Covenants help create trust and care among Unitarian Universalists and in their congregations.

 Rather than creating things people have to do, covenants in Unitarian Universalist communities create freedom by helping members know what to expect from each other.
 In the words of Unitarian Universalist minister Alice Blair Wesley:

-The use of covenants in Unitarian Universalist community dates back to 1646 and the creation of the Cambridge Platform by the Congregational churches of colonial New England, some of whom would later become Unitarians, predecessors of modern Unitarian Universalists.
+The use of covenants in the Unitarian Universalist community dates back to 1646 and the creation of the Cambridge Platform by the Congregational churches of colonial New England, some of whom would later become Unitarians, predecessors of modern Unitarian Universalists.
 The Platform was the first formal declaration of the principles of church order and governance in colonial North America.
-Today, many Unitarian Universalist congregations create their own covenants, often called covenants of right relations, to formally layout the principles of their congregations.
+Today, many Unitarian Universalist congregations create their own covenants, often called covenants of right relations, to lay out the principles of their congregations formally.

+Principles

-In the United States, members of the Unitarian Universalist Association covenant together via the seven Principles and Purposes, a part of article II of the Unitarian Universalist Association's bylaws.
-These Principles and Purposes are statements of shared values that Unitarian Universalist congregations agree to uphold:
+In the United States, members of the Unitarian Universalist Association (UUA) covenanted together via the seven Principles and Purposes, formerly a part of Article II of the UUA bylaws.
+These Principles and Purposes were statements of shared values that Unitarian Universalist congregations agreed to uphold:

-These principles, first adopted in 1960 and later revised in 1984 and 1985, proved so popular that many Unitarian Universalists see them as a wisdom source in and of themselves and a guide for participation in Unitarian Universalist congregations.
+These principles, first adopted in 1960 and later revised in 1984 and 1985, proved so popular that many Unitarian Universalists came to see them as a wisdom source in and of themselves and a guide for participation in Unitarian Universalist congregations.

+In June, 2024, the UUA's General Assembly voted to replace the 7 principles in Article II of the UUA bylaws with a new covenant of 7 values.
+The central value is love.
+The other 6 are: interdependence, equity, transformation, pluralism, generosity, and justice.

-In Canada, members of the Canadian Unitarian Council affirm these seven principles but, along with many individual congregations in the United States, adopted an eighth principle: "Journeying toward spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions."
-In the Philippines, where Unitarian Universalism is much more theistically oriented, member congregations of the Unitarian Universalist Church of the Philippines affirm the seven principles of their North American counterparts in addition to their own first principle, "There is God.
+In Canada, members of the Canadian Unitarian Council affirm the seven principles along with an eighth principle: "Individual and communal action that accountably dismantles racism and systemic barriers to full inclusion in ourselves and our institutions."

+In the Philippines, where Unitarian Universalism is much more theistically oriented, member congregations of the Unitarian Universalist Church of the Philippines affirm the seven principles, but with the addition of their own first principle: "There is God.
 God is love."